wesleynw/todolist-react/README.md

 # Todo list app with React & MongoDB

 Note: This project was originally for the Full Stack Development class @ UC Berkeley.
-The project was rebuilt in it's entirety by Wesley.
+The project was later rebuilt from scratch by Wesley.

 Allison Lin, Ishan Monie, Louisa Ng, & Wesley Weisenberger: